...

 Pros For smaller budgets Faster than offset printing

-Cons Does Not Work for All Materials May not work for bigger jobs
+Cons It does Not Work for All Materials May not work for bigger jobs

 Offset Printing